Patience

 (Genesis 15:4-6 NIV)

 ...“Know for certain that for four hundred years your descendants will be strangers in a country not their own and that they will be enslaved and mistreated there.
 But I will punish the nation they serve as slaves, and afterward they will come out with great possessions.
 You, however, will go to your ancestors in peace and be buried at a good old age.
-In the fourth generation your descendants will come back here, for the sin of the Amorites has not yet reached its full measure.”
+In the fourth generation2 your descendants will come back here, for the sin of the Amorites has not yet reached its full measure.”

 When the sun had set and darkness had fallen, a smoking firepot with a blazing torch appeared and passed between the pieces.
 On that day the Lord made a covenant with Abram and said, “To your descendants I give this land, from the Wadi of Egypt to the great river, the Euphrates—the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites.”